Cedrus atlantica Atlas cedar

 Widely planted on campus, these striking cedars have a distinctive form and color.
 The needles, about an inch long, are gathered in tufts on short stalks.
 The cones stand upright on the branches, are barrel shaped, and about 3 inches long.
 The upright growing tip distinguishes it from the deodar cedar.
-Atlas cedar may be seen in the Dohrmann Grove on Serra Mall at Lasuen Mall and in the New Guinea Garden.
+Atlas cedar may be seen in the Dohrmann Grove on Jane Stanford Way at Lasuen Mall and in the New Guinea Garden.

 The blue form, Cedrus atlantica var. glauca, can be seen southeast of the Old Union and in front of the Cantor Center (10 feet in girth).
 Two others are immediately outside the west entrance to the Inner Quad; there are a dozen flanking the closed road north of the intersection of Campus Drive East and Lasuen Street.
 The large specimen in the lawn in front of Hoover Tower apparently was planted by President Benjamin Harrison in 1891.
 A fine example of a pendulous blue Atlas cedar is at 849 Pine Hill Road, near Bowdoin Street.
 In the fall a copious mat of large male cones accumulates below the cedars.